 In terms of furniture, clean lines are it.
 Sofas, tables, and chairs embrace mid century modern tendencies with smooth rounded edges and natural hues.
 Scandinavian design also prides itself on innovative and functional design when decorating interiors.

 A trend towards multileveled and sized wall shelving speaks to the need for being space savvy through practical storage and visual interest.
 Danish company, Montana, offers customizable cabinetry with an incredible selection of color.

 3. LIGHT FLOORING

-Wall-to-wall carpeting does not happen in Scandinavian design.
+Wall-to-wall carpeting does not happen in Scandinavian bedroom design.
 Flooring traditionally is hard-wood, often left in it’s natural color or painted white.
 This contributes to expanding the space and inviting in more light.
 Residential bathrooms often have heated tiles for a warm underfoot during the winter season.

 4. FRESH FLOWERS AND BOTANICALS

 It is important to have living elements of color and beauty in Scandinavian style.
 “Fresh flowers are not a luxury, they’re a necessity”, shared a Copenhagen native.
 This is commonly apparent with sidewalk florists selling tulips of every color, arranged bouquets, succulents and more!

 5. NEUTRAL COLORS

 There is definitely a color palette associated with Scandinavian style.
 Whites, grays, blacks and browns are often interwoven creating a clean and calming look.
 Designers have also introduced other pop colors like dusty pinks and rich sea greens for added accents.
 In typical Scandinavian spaces, walls are kept white allowing for furniture and art to captivate.